 With help of this calculator it will be much easier to figure out the ways to completely pay off your credit card debt and helps to understand just how much it can really cost you in interest.

-The calculator also lets you to enter a constant additional monthly amount, that can be paid as an addition to the minimum monthly payments or make an inconstant-occasional payments instead,to see how this can make a change to the total time of pay off.
+The calculator also lets you to enter constant additional monthly amount, that can be paid as an addition to the minimum monthly payments yoiu make or to make less frequent payments along with minimum payments instead, to see how those payments can affect the time of pay off.
 The spreadsheet will also introduce you to the methods of a PPI (Payment Protection Insurance) deductions and the effect of your PPI on the balance of a credit card and the interest.

 Detailed Payments Schedules and Charts provide a detailed information and schedules for all, calculated interest, minimum payments, additional payments, principal and PPI where applicable.